 Many Charles Town, West Virginia, homeowners wonder why the cost of cooling is higher than the cost of heating during the winter.
 In fact, there’s a popular myth that says cooling during the summertime costs more than heating in the wintertime.
 In the Mid-Atlantic region and in most regions of the United States except possibly Florida and Southern California and Texas, this simply isn’t true.
-Even in many energy efficient homes, wintertime heating costs can sometimes run nearly twice what AC costs to run.
+Even in many energy efficient homes, or homes that keep up on their ac repairs, wintertime heating costs can sometimes run nearly twice what AC costs to run.
 In fact, if you live in an older homes, the costs are much higher; heating your house can be almost four times as high!

 So if you do have higher cooling costs, then that’s a problem.
 The higher cooling cost can be caused by poor efficiency, insufficient insulation, and other common issues in your home.

 In most homes, the HVAC system accounts for half or more of the total energy used.
 Your air conditioner has a number of moving parts and complex components, so it requires quite a bit of energy to operate properly.
 However, if your bills are out of control or increasing steadily even when your usage isn’t changing too drastically, you could have an issue within the cooling system or insulation in your house.